Travel 2 minutes 15 August 2024

 People soaking up the sun on Clapham Common (© Wirestock/iStock)

 “As a Clapham resident myself, I am well-used to the area’s many virtues.
 This is one of those parts of London that people actually live in, not just visit.
 It’s therefore ideal if you want to see another side of London that’s filled with fewer tourists and more locals.
 Its core appeal lies in being well-located on the Northern Line for quick access to the city centre, while having the wonderful green space of Clapham Common.
 It’s an area with a real vibrancy to it, a place that always feels alive.
 When it comes to food, Trinity offers a unique appeal.
-The Upstairs restaurant holds a Bib Gourmand and is perfect for a few good value small plates, while the Michelin-Starred ground floor is ideal for a special occasion.
+The Upstairs restaurant holds a Bib Gourmand and is perfect for a few good value small plates, while the One Star ground floor is ideal for a special occasion.
 It’s well-loved by the locals and has become a part of the fabric here.”

 Covent Garden